 If you do have a concrete subfloor, make sure it's completely dry before installation.
 A damp-proof membrane should be installed on top of the subfloor to reduce the risk of moisture reaching the boards.
-You'll need to do this to prevent the floors from expanding and buckling (many underlays now come with built-in damp-proof membranes).
+You'll need to do this to prevent the floor from expanding and buckling (many underlays now come with built-in damp-proof membranes).

 Any screws or nails in your subfloor should be fixed below the surface.
-This is so you can be sure they won't puncture through the underlay.
+This is so you can be sure they won't puncture through the underlay (if you're using it).
 Remove any old adhesive from previous floors and vacuum the floor to pick up any excess dust or debris.